 The Agency's current mandate is to perpetuate native plant communities; manipulation of vegetation is kept to a minimum.
-Species management objectives include the provision of selfregulating populations.
+Species management objectives include the provision of self-regulating populations.
 Impacts on animal populations are avoided with restrictions on the removal of individual animals.

-In 2000, the Park Service managed 97 properties in the South totaling over 5 million acres (Table 14).
+In 2000, the National Park Service managed 97 properties in the South totaling over 5 million acres (table 1.14).
 These properties are in seven different designations, each of which is managed with different objectives.
-National Parks contain outstanding natural features and generally are of a sufficient size to ensure protection from outside influences.
-National Preserves also protect selected natural features, but allow uses such as hunting or mining if they do not impair the resources of the preserve.
-National Seashores protect water-related areas of natural significance that occur on the Atlantic and Gulf coasts.
-National Recreation Areas emphasize recreational use.
-Recreational Areas also may exist on National Forests.
-National Parkways protect scenic resources along travel corridors such as the Blue Ridge Parkway.
-National Monuments and National Historic Sites (including National Battlefields) are established to commemorate historical events (Loomis 1993).
+National parks contain outstanding natural features and generally are of a sufficient size to ensure protection from outside influences.
+National preserves also protect selected natural features, but allow uses such as hunting or mining if they do not impair the resources of the preserve.
+National seashores protect water-related areas of natural significance that occur on the Atlantic and Gulf coasts.
+National recreation areas emphasize recreational use.
+Recreational areas also may exist on national forests.
+National parkways protect scenic resources along travel corridors such as the Blue Ridge Parkway.
+National monuments and national historic sites (including national battlefields) are established to commemorate historical events (Loomis 1993).

-The following area accounts describe selected Park Service properties that provide valuable habitat for a variety of species in the South.
+The following area accounts describe selected National Park Service properties that provide valuable habitat for a variety of species in the South.
 Many areas contain impressive vertebrate diversity or provide examples of applied conservation biology.
-Property information is summarized from U. S. Department of Interior (2001c).
+Property information is summarized from U.S. Department of the Interior, Park Service (2000).

-Buffalo National River, Arkansas.
-The Buffalo River is one of the few remaining unpolluted, free-flowing rivers in the South.
-Stretching 135 miles, the Buffalo River cuts its way through massive limestone bluffs in the Ozark Mountains.
-The National River has three designated wilderness areas within its boundaries.
+National parks and the National Park Service: Buffalo National River, AR-The Buffalo River is one of the few remaining unpolluted, free-flowing rivers in the South.
+Stretching 135 miles, the Buffalo River cuts its way